Chapter 1: College Kids for one More Night

 Rhys put a hand to his eyepatch, touching it lightly.
 His cheeks turned color when he thought about Vaughn's compliment.
 Was it just for comfort?

-Vaughn came back into the room with the pamphlet, a bottle of peroxide, and some fresh bandaging.
+Vaughn came back into the room with the pamphlet, a bottle of hydrogen peroxide, and some fresh bandaging.
 "Alright...
 This looks complicated."
 He sat on Rhys' right side so that he could get a better look at the arm.
 After he sat everything onto the bed with grace, he reached a hand to feel Rhys' forehead.
 "You're a little warm.
 That's not good, but it's also not bad.
 It means your infection's just started.
-If I'd've waited, you'd be hotter."
+If I would've waited, your fever would be higher."
 Vaughn began to remove the ace bandaging from the arm sling.

 Rhys took a look at his arm.
 It wasn't the first time the metal replacement taunted him, but it was an attention seeker every time he looked to it.
 It felt weird being a technical cyborg.
-However, he was the one at fault for all of this happening.
-There was nothing he could do to change the fact that he'd fucked up big time.
+It wasn't like he could say much.
+It was his fault for him getting into this situation.
+Life lesson: Don't trust some freak in Quarantine just because you needed money for next month's rent.

 Rhys' new arm laid beside Vaughn, who was reaching for the first aid materials.
 "This is going to hurt... so, just stay still.
 Okay?"
 Rhys nodded, which ensued Vaughn to tilt the bottle of peroxide into a rag.
 Once it was nice and soaked, Vaughn began to gently dab the peroxide onto Rhys' stump.
 Bubbles instantly began to form as Rhys whined.
 Vaughn wasn't kidding when he said it was a monster.